vmbrasseur/Public_Speaking/README.md

 Please have a look at [CONTRIBUTORS.md](./CONTRIBUTORS.md) for all your contributing needs. :-)

-All contributors agree to abide by the [Code of Conduct](./CODEOFCONDUCT.md).
+All contributors to and participants in this project agree to abide by the [Code of Conduct](./CODEOFCONDUCT.md).

 ## Resources